 The summer TV schedule is tricky but that’s why we are here.
 We want to provide you with not only information about when each summer TV series will be on, but also whether it is worth watching and whether it will fit your tastes.
 You might use this page as a starting point and then use our previews and reviews on the other pages to do a little homework.
 You can also use other sites for information and guidance.
 We will provide not only specific previews and reviews of the best summer TV shows, but also more information like this that might generally help you navigate the summer TV lineup.

 Don’t get depressed each summer, waiting for your favorites to return in late September.
-Instead learn how to find the very best Summer TV shows!
+Instead learn how to find the very best Summer TV shows in 2016!